Redesign API tryout for developers to test APIs on developer portal

 Impact

-Reduce 40% of time spent on trying out the API
+Reduce 40% of time spent on testing the APIs

 The time spent on authentication and trying out the API dropped from 30 mins to 10 mins.
 It significantly enhances the API tryout experience by easy-authentication-process and accessing the documentation more efficiently.